 Aerial photographs can provide the required data on buildings, tree and bush-type vegetation, and can be used to identify marsh areas, though not the specific type of grass-like vegetation.
 National Wetland Inventory maps from the U.S. Fish and Wildlife Service, and color infrared aerial photographs can provide the more specific data required for marsh plants.
 Land-use and land-cover-type maps from the USGS and NASA can be helpful, as can other types of remotely sensed imagery that is acquired by federal agencies, such as JABLTCX, and others.
-Buildings should be confirmed to be slab-on-grade or pile-elevated foundations.
 Ground-level photographs and site reconnaissance are also useful in providing information on plants (e.g., density, species).
 State offices of coastal zone management, park and wildlife management, and/or natural resources as well as local universities and Sea Grant programs should be able to provide information on significant vegetation types.
 Also, many communities now have digital land use data.
 The Mapping Partner may conduct field site reconnaissance in lieu of the above sources, but on-the-ground reconnaissance is most cost effective when used only to verify some of the data obtained from these other sources.